Foundation for Defense of Democracies: 2017

-In 2018, the Associated Press reported that the United Arab Emirates had wired $2.5 million to the FDD through a company in Canada and George Nader to host a conference amidst Qatar diplomatic crisis about the country's role as a state-sponsor of terrorism.
+In 2018, the Associated Press reported that the United Arab Emirates had wired $2.5 million to Elliott Broidy through a company in Canada and George Nader; Broidy then sent that money to the FDD to host a conference amidst Qatar diplomatic crisis about the country's role as an alleged state-sponsor of terrorism as part of his efforts to persuade the U.S. to oppose Qatar.
 FDD stated that it does not accept money from foreign governments, adding that "[a]s is our funding policy, we asked if his funding was connected to any foreign governments or if he had business contracts in the Gulf.
 He assured us that he did not".

-Adam Hanieh states that the FDD high-profile conference of May 23, 2017, was in line with UAE's policy at the time, which officially alleged that Qatar finances Islamist groups, adding that emails leaked shortly after show that UAE's Ambassador Yousef Al Otaiba had a "cosy relationship" with the FDD, and had reviewed the remarks made by Robert Gates at the convention.
-The leaked emails revealed a extent of a backchannel cooperation built between FDD and the UAE.
-Qatar appeared to be in compliance with the terms of the agreement for countering terrorism and not supporting extremists from its territory according to the report published by The Washington Post in February 2021.
-According to documents obtained by Al Arabiya published on July 10, 2017, Qatar had agreed to stop providing support to the Muslim Brotherhood, expelled non-citizen Brothers from Qatar, and would not shelter any persons from GCC countries to avoid undermining relations with the Persian Gulf.
+Adam Hanieh states that the FDD high-profile conference of May 23, 2017, was in line with UAE's policy at the time, which officially alleged that Qatar financed Islamist groups, adding that emails leaked shortly after show that UAE's Ambassador Yousef Al Otaiba had a "cosy relationship" with the FDD, and had reviewed the remarks made by Robert Gates at the convention.
+The leaked emails revealed a backchannel cooperation built between FDD and the UAE.